Can businesses still cold call under GDPR? YES THEY CAN!!

 "The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest."

-So, under GDPR, organisations are entitled to process personal data to carry out their usual business activities and this can include direct marketing.
+So, under both GDPR and the updated UK Data (Use and Access) Act 2025, organisations are entitled to process personal data to carry out their usual business activities and this can include direct marketing.

 There are some basic steps that need to be taken to ensure you ‘balance’ your interests with the rights of the individual, and to demonstrate you are doing so on an ongoing basis.